InoSMI: Sanctions

-In February 2023 Canada sanctioned InoSMI for being involved in Russian propaganda and spreading misinformation relating to the 2022 war in Ukraine.
+In February 2023 Canada sanctioned InoSMI for being involved in Russian propaganda and spreading misinformation relating to the invasion of Ukraine.

 Achievements

 inoSMI claims a daily audience of 70,000–90,000 visitors, most of them from Russia.

 In 2007, it won the "Culture and Mass Media" category of the Runet Prize, supervised by the FAPMC.

 Viewpoint of Ognev

 The first editor-in-chief of the resource explained his viewpoint in numerous interviews.
 In a February 2009 interview to the REGNUM News Agency, he said:

 Assignment of Pustilnik

-On March 11, 2009 RIA Novosti announced assigning a new editor-in-chief of the resource, Marina Pustilnik.
+On March 11, 2009, RIA Novosti announced assigning a new editor-in-chief of the resource, Marina Pustilnik.
 The explanation included:

 While prior to the depicted events the resource enjoyed about 700,000 visits and 150,000 visitors a day, those numbers got decreased approximately 1.5 times in few days.